HajraAmir/HajraAmir/README.md

 ###

 <h3 align="left">👩‍💻 About Me</h3>

 <p align="left">
-I am a Data Science undergraduate with strong foundations in Python, SQL, and Django.
-My expertise lies in **data analysis, machine learning, and full-stack development**.
-I love building intelligent applications, creating intuitive UI/UX designs, and turning data into actionable insights.
-I have worked on impactful projects including an **NLP-based Depression Detection Web App**,
-statistical models for education, and smart plant care systems.
+I’m a Data Science undergraduate passionate about applying machine learning to real-world problems.
+My work combines practical experimentation with research-driven approaches, where I focus on building
+and improving models through hands-on projects.

+Currently, I’m part of a team developing **handwritten text recognition (HTR)** solutions for Notescape,
+where we experiment with the **IAM dataset** and other benchmarks.
+Our efforts center on improving
+**character error rate (CER)** and **word error rate (WER)** by exploring advanced training strategies,
+data augmentation, decoding methods, and error analysis.

+Beyond HTR, I enjoy working on intelligent applications, data-driven systems, and exploring how AI can
+be integrated into impactful domains.
 </p>

 ###